- What do I need to know about the UK Standard Visitor Visa?

 If you want to visit the UK as a tourist, the Visitor Visa is the visa you should apply for.
 Ultimately, the Standard Visitor Visa acts as a tourist visa, allowing you to explore what the UK has to offer for up to six months.

-Whether you are visiting the UK for tourism, or if to visit family and friends, the Visitor Visa is the path to take.
+Whether you are visiting the UK for tourism, or if to visit with family members and friends, the Visitor Visa is the path to take.

 Visiting the UK for Business Purposes

 As alluded to above, those who wish to visit the UK for business purposes for a short period of time must apply for a Standard Visitor Visa.
-This includes for business conferences and events, as well as other business appointments.
+This is valid visa includes for business conferences and events, as well as other business appointments.

 You can also apply for the Visitor Visa for other business-related activities, including: